-They were not fed & interaction was not allowed, but they have become used to tourists taking pictures of them without any fear.
+They were not fed & interaction was not allowed.
+But they have become used to tourists from the many Corcovado National Park tours taking pictures of them without any fear.

-This is what makes Corcovado National Park such a tremendous place to observe wildlife in their natural setting.
+This is what makes the park such a tremendous place to observe wildlife in their natural setting.

 Even from the start, Sirena Station had an abundance of wildlife.

 Once we got to the grass clearing we saw Titi & Capuchin Monkeys cruising through the trees.

 On the ground, a large herd of Peccaries strolled across.

 It was strange how we walked all day spotting new animals & there were three new species to add to the list even after we arrived.